aws-solutions/mlops-workload-orchestrator/README.md

 # aws-mlops-framework

 The machine learning (ML) lifecycle is an iterative and repetitive process that involves changing models over time and learning from new data.
-As ML applications gain popularity, organizations are building new and better applications for a wide range of use cases including optimized email campaigns, forecasting tools, recommendation engines, self- driving vehicles, virtual personal assistants, and more.
+As ML applications gain popularity, organizations are building new and better applications for a wide range of use cases including optimized email campaigns, forecasting tools, recommendation engines, self-driving vehicles, virtual personal assistants, and more.
 While operational and pipelining processes vary greatly across projects and organizations, the processes contain commonalities across use cases.